operasoftware/toolkit/README.md

 ## Dynamic nature

-Before anything is shown to the user, Reactor detects which modules are required for the initial rendering and loads them.
+Before anything is shown to the user, Reactor loads all modules that are required for the initial rendering to start.
-By default all modules are lazy-loaded in order to minimise the memory usage.
-The dependencies are detected while traversing the component tree during rendering.
-Starting with the root component its  `render()` method is invoked to get a template defining the node structure.
+All optional dependencies can be lazy-loaded in order to minimise the memory usage and can be discovered just-in-time while traversing the component tree during rendering.
+The rendering begins with the root component which defines the app itself.
+Its `render()` method is invoked to get a template defining the node structure.
 The template is calculated using the component properties (application state for the root component).
-It consists of static elements (like 'div', 'span') and definitions of subcomponents:
+It consists of static elements (like 'div' and 'span') and definitions of subcomponents.

 ```js
 const Application = class extends Reactor.Component {